devicehive/esp8266-firmware/DeviceHiveESP8266.md

 _Notice: you can avoid configuring firmware with terminal and use wireless configuring procedure described in paragraph 3 instead.
 Wireless configuring procedure also can be used for end-user devices with this firmware._

 Firmware terminal is a unix like terminal with few commands.
 It exists for chip configuring and debugging.
 To see debug output type 'dmesg'.
 To configure run 'configure' command.
 Follow instructions in terminal.
-You need to know DeviceHive server credentials for configuring.
+You need to know DeviceHive server credentials for configuring for working with cloud services.

 _For the very beginning or DIY purpose you can use DeviceHive free playground located here: http://playground.devicehive.com/ Register there and you will have your own DeviceHive server instance.
 DeviceHive server can be deployed in local network or on some cloud hosting services.
 Follow for DeviceHive server deployment instructions on http://devicehive.com_